 Bangkok is a big, messy, crazy city that one either loves or hates.
 The tangle of streets and elevated train makes it seem futuristic in a 1970’s way – if that makes any sense at all.
 Think New York on speed.
 Now matter how it looks from the outside, the people are welcoming, the food great and the shopping spectacular.
 The Cypriot and I have been there a few times and always return for all those exact reasons.

 Usually we are only 24 hours in Bangkok, before or after a journey elsewhere in Asia, so I thought a Bangkok itinerary for 24 hours would be perfect!
 Actually it’s always a bit more than 24 hours.
 We give ourselves two dinners and one full day shopping, plus a little sightseeing.

 Where to stay in Bangkok

 If you are staying in Bangkok overnight, then I suggest staying in the shopping district – Sukhumvit.
 Our favorite hotel in town is the InterContinental.
 You step outside and most everything you might want to do is close by.

-Make sure to spend that little extra for the Club Level, especially when you’re only in the city for 24 hours.
+If you can, spend that little extra for the Club Level, especially when you’re only 24 hours in Bangkok.
 The view is fabulous and you could never go hungry – breakfast, afternoon tea, snacks.
 They make everything easy for you, check in, check out, leaving bags to pick up later, making dinner reservations.
 The rooms are comfy, down pillows and lush towels, a must as you all know, but it’s all about the service – which is impeccable.